Para[ismy]normal

 • Investigation Recaps

 Did you know?
-Electromagnetic Field (EMF) detectors were never meant to hunt ghosts.
+Electromagnetic Field (EMF) detectors, often associated with ghost lore, were never meant to hunt ghosts, despite some enthusiasts seeking compelling evidence at haunted sites.

 🔬 The Science

-EMF readers measure fluctuations in electromagnetic radiation.
-These fields exist all around us—produced by electrical wiring, appliances, cell towers, Wi-Fi routers, and even the Earth’s natural geomagnetic field.
+EMF readers measure fluctuations in electromagnetic radiation, which exists all around us due to electrical wiring, appliances, cell towers, Wi-Fi routers, and even the Earth’s natural geomagnetic field.

 Types of EMF fields:

-• DC (Direct Current) EMFs: From batteries and some natural sources (like lightning or tectonic activity)
+DC (Direct Current) EMFs: From batteries and certain natural sources (such as lightning or tectonic activity)

 Common reader types:

-• Tri-axis meters: Measure in three directions simultaneously (faster and more accurate)
+Tri-axis meters: Measure in three directions simultaneously, offering faster and more accurate readings.

-In paranormal investigation, it’s theorized that spiritual entities may disrupt or emit EMF fields, though no controlled scientific study has verified this.
-However, repeated unexplained spikes in environments without power sources are considered anomalies worth documenting.
+In paranormal investigation, it’s theorized that spiritual entities may disrupt or emit EMF fields.
+While no controlled scientific study has verified this, repeated unexplained spikes in environments devoid of power sources are considered anomalies worth documenting.

 🧪 The Lab: Your EMF Field Test